 Everyone in the world uses smartphone apps.
 But inside them lurks unknown creatures called "Appli Monsters," or "Appmon."
 The Appmon are AI lifeforms with the ability to think and act, and exist in the boundary between the human world and digital space.
 In the vast sea of the internet, the "last boss AI" Leviathan takes control of the Appmon with a virus and begins hacking every system, thus starting to control the human world from the world of the net.
 Haru Shinkai is led to acquire the Appli Drive, and uses it to materialize Gatchmon, a search app monster.

-At the time of me writing this there are 4 episodes out.
+Presently there are 9 episodes out.
 I will update my review when there are more episodes.
 I am committed to finishing this series as it's part of the Digimon franchise.
 So my critique is as a Digimon fan but also as how this series stands on its own since it diverts from Digimon norm and blatantly is about 'AppMon' and not 'Digimon.'
 (Note there is an Appli Drive and not Digivice, Deep Web and not Digital World.)

-First of all let's talk about the overall impression I've seen people compare it to: Digimon meets Yu-Gi-Oh.
+First of all let's talk about the overall impression I've seen people compare it to: Digimon meets Yu-Gi-Oh and Yokai Watch.
 And... so far that is accurate in terms of designs and some aspects like: AppMon can be 'summoned' through the Appli Drive using their corresponding App Chips (like cards) and 'realize' into being, much like Duel Disk and cards in Yu-Gi-Oh.
+Plus clearly the creators are so fair treating this as a 'game' via terminology from 'main character' to 'final boss.'
 Oh and this takes place in 2045.

-From the opening we see that the main character, Haru and his partner or rather AppMon buddy, Gatchmon, will eventually be able to to fuse or combine, something that immediately reminds me of Megaman NT Warrior (Though rightly should be like Digimon Tamers, but so far the former via impression).
-Whether this is literal or just a dramatic symbolic scene in the opener, it remains to be seen.
+From the opening we see that the main character, Haru and his partner or rather AppMon buddy, Gatchmon, appear to fuse or combine, something that immediately reminds me of Megaman NT Warrior (Though rightly should be like Digimon Tamers, but so far the former via impression).
+Whether this is literal or just a dramatic symbolic scene in the opener, it remains to be seen (I'm going optimistically with the latter).
 Now to be fair folks: This is Digimon Universe, it takes place within the Digimon existence but these creatures are basically Digimon cousins.
 These AIs are data but not Digimon, living solely in phone apps until they get an App Chip that can be used to realize them through the Appli Drive.
-Also so far this show has shown it's heavy with comedy via embarrassment or comedic timing, sure to get darker as the true villain of the show comes into play, but for sure light-hearted because it's obviously for kids!
+Also so far this show has shown it's heavy with comedy via embarrassment, gags, repeated shots or comedic timing, sure to get darker as the true villain of the show comes into play, but for sure light-hearted because it's obviously for kids!

 Most episodes so far deals with an infected Appmon causing chaos.
 Appmon reside in mobile apps and act accordingly (messenger Appmon deals with IMs, GPS Appmon for navigation apps, etc); when infected by the L virus they become unstable and the one causing the virus, to quote Gatchmon, is 'the final boss, a sinister artificial intelligence: Leviathan.'
 In order to stop the out of control AI from causing trouble Haru has to team up with Gatchmon to stop it and its minions, like Cameramon.
 Using the power of the Appli Drive Gatchmon can achieve super forms to take down the enemy by combining/fusing with ally Appmon.
 It is revealed in ep 3 there are "7 Codes Appmon" with a special code within them that can fight against Leviathan and Haru needs all 7.
 (This is reminiscent of any Digimon show, a small time villain/challenge per episode before working up to bigger threats.
 Also the classic 'infected by a virus/controlled by higher and corrupt power' is classic of the Digimon franchise)